ChristyCheuk/Portfolio/final_project_christycheuk.md

 Overall, as a reader, I want to find long-term contentment so that I can get real happiness.
 I can do this by spending less time on the phone and more time on meaningful things.
 I am interested in showing:
 - Comparing how people think phones make their life
-- Showing spending time on something meaningful can bring more happiness than phones can
+- Because of serotonin and dopamine, spending time on something meaningful can bring more happiness than phones can
 - Call for the action of spending time on something meaningful instead of on a phone